• Skip to primary navigation

 You can also eat it cold or warm, on a good piece of crusty bread, for a quick snack, as a dip, or as an accompaniment for omelets or meats.

-You can use regular or red onion, as you like, or based on the availability.
+Step 1.
+Start by slicing the onions.
+Place them in a pan with the vegetable oil or lard.
+You can use regular or red onion, as you like, or based on availability.
 There are no rules.

-Sliced onions cooking in a pan
+Sliced onions cooking in the pan.

+Cook the onions slowly until they become translucent.
 It will take about 10 minutes for the onions to cook down and become translucent.
 Make sure you stir them once in a while because you want the onions to cook slowly, not to fry.

 Add the chopped peppers and toss them together with the onions.

+Step 3.
+Chop the garlic.
 Add it to the pan.

+Step 4.
 Also, add paprika, salt, and pepper.

+Step 5.
 After 5 minutes of cooking everything together, add the fresh chopped tomatoes you bought from the Farmers Market or the canned diced tomatoes.

 Remember, you can make this dish in the winter, too, with ingredients you get at your local grocery store, like canned diced tomatoes.

 Keep cooking on low-medium heat for 10 minutes or until the peppers get softer.
+Serve warm or cold as a side dish next to your favorite meats.

-• Serve this dish with mixed in scrambled eggs for breakfast.
+• Serve this dish with mixed-in scrambled eggs for breakfast.

 • Fry an egg and serve it on top of Lecso.